 And since it’s a slightly older video game, your GPU stands a better chance of being able to run it on the highest settings.

-Just remember to manually download and install the Shadow of Mordor texture package from Steam before using the Ultra preset; otherwise, you may run into some image errors.
+Remember to manually download and install the texture pack from Steam before toggling the Ultra preset, otherwise, you risk running into image errors.